MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-setup-locations.md

 3. In the **Location Card** window, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. Repeat steps 2 and 3 for every location where you want to keep inventory.

+> [!NOTE]
+> Many fields on the location card refer to the handling of items in inbound and outbound warehouse processes.
+For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

 ## <a name="to-create-a-transfer-route"></a>To create a transfer route
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Transfer Routes**, and then choose the related link.
 2. Alternatively, from any **Location Card** window, choose the **Transfer Routes** action.